 - Review the official North Carolina Driver’s Manual, paying close attention to the sections concerning road rules and traffic signs.

 - Use DMV.com’s North Carolina Premium Study Packet or the Deluxe Premium Study Packet to reinforce the drivers test information.
-DMV.com study guides carry all the information you will need on test day to pass.
+DMV.com study guides host all the necessary information you will for Test Day.

-- Once you are ready, take the DMV.com NC Practice Drivers Test to see how well you know the road rules.
+- Once you feel confident, take the DMV.com NC Practice Drivers Test to see how well you know the road rules.